Constructive Characterization of Critical Bipartite Grafts: Factor-Critical Grafts

 \section{Factor-Critical Grafts}

 In this section, we introduce the concept of factor-critical grafts as a graft analogue of factor-critical graphs.
-A reasonable definition of factor-critical grafts is obvious.
-We explain its validity and properties using Seb\"o's theorem~\cite{DBLP:journals/jct/Sebo90} and then convert Theorem~\ref{thm:lovasz} into a constructive characterization for factor-critical grafts.
-First, note the following observation that characterizes factor-critical graphs in terms of grafts.
+A reasonable definition of factor-critical grafts is obvious from Seb\"o~\cite{DBLP:journals/jct/Sebo90}.
+We first provide the definition of factor-critical grafts and then explain its validity.
+We then convert Theorem~\ref{thm:lovasz} into a constructive characterization for factor-critical grafts.